RebeccaHartley/castle-farm/content/barn.md

 {: .right}

 Castle Farm is the perfect setting for your wedding, event or special occasion.
-With a working farm for a backdrop, beautiful rolling countryside and a peaceful, tranquil setting.
+A working farm, beautiful rolling countryside and a peaceful, tranquil backdrop for your big day.
 Castle Farm offers you an ideal location to guarantee a perfect day that will be individual, that little bit different, and be remembered for years to come.

 ## Where it all began...